Graph Matrices: Norm Bounds and Applications: Acknowledgements

 \section{Acknowledgements}

-This research was supported by the Program for Research in Mathematics, Engineering, and Science (PRIMES-USA) at MIT.
-We thank the PRIMES-USA faculty, including Dr. Tanya Khovanova, Dr. Pavel Etingof, and Dr. Slava Gerovitch for helpful feedback on this work.
+This research was initially supported by the Program for Research in Mathematics, Engineering, and Science (PRIMES) at MIT.
+We thank the PRIMES faculty, including Dr. Tanya Khovanova, Dr. Pavel Etingof, and Dr. Slava Gerovitch for helpful feedback during the initial stage of this work.
+We also thank Laci Babai, Fernando Granha Jeronimo, and Chris Jones for helpful comments on this manuscript.